MRC, W senior leader advisor talks to CRDAMC medical Soldiers about their future

-U.S. Army Medical Readiness Command, West, Command Sgt.
+Fort Cavazos, Texas – U.S. Army Medical Readiness Command, West, Command Sgt.
 Maj.
-Jennifer Francis talks to junior and senior enlisted Soldiers medical Soldiers at Carl R. Darnall Army Medical Center Aug.
+Jennifer Francis, talked to junior and senior enlisted Carl R. Darnall Army Medical Center Soldiers during a visit to the hospital Aug.
 4.

+The senior enlisted advisor, originally a pharmacy technician, expressed the important role that the, many different, enlisted medical specialties have played in the past and how much more important it will be for the Army’s future, answered questions about the Army’s vision for the enlisted medical corps and shared advice on balancing an Army career and personal life.

+“I appreciate you all being here,” said Francis.
+“I understand how hard it is to break away from work, training Soldiers and to planning.”

 |Date Taken: